Install Guide#

 Downloading and installing#

-To download the supported Spyder installer for your platform, simply click the appropriate link below (for Linux, see the Conda-based distributions section).
-Then, double-click the downloaded file to open the installer.
-If a security warning pops up, you may need to click Yes, OK, Open, Allow or similar.
+To download the supported Spyder installer for your platform, simply click the appropriate link below; you can also browse all installer versions from the downloads page.
+Then, double-click the downloaded file to open the installer on Windows and macOS, or run it with bash in a terminal on Linux (bash path/to/downloaded/Spyder-Linux-x86_64.sh).
+If a security warning pops up, you may need to click Yes, OK, Open, Allow or similar; or on Windows, More info followed by Run anyway.

 Note

-If using Mamba/Mambaforge, substitute mamba for conda in the following commands.
+If using Mamba, substitute mamba for conda in the following commands.

 Installing with Conda#